 - Falcon Lake: Located 40 miles east of Laredo in Zapata on the border of Texas and Mexico, you'll find the Falcon International Reservoir, commonly known as Falcon Lake.
-Numerous quality largemouth bass are found in the lake, attracting anglers from across the country.
+Numerous quality largemouth bass are located in the lake, attracting anglers from across the country.

 - Choke Canyon Reservoir: Quality giant black bass and several other types of fish are consistently found in this South Texas reservoir.
 Approximately 90 miles south of San Antonio and about 4 miles west of the town of Three Rivers, the reservoir is a bit secluded.

 - Galveston: The Galveston Bay system is the biggest in the state and has saltwater fishing piers among its access points from beachfront jetties to the San Luis Pass to Galveston Island State Park.
 Surrounded by water, Galveston Island, found about 55 miles southeast of Houston, is full of redfish, speckled trout, and flounder.

 - Lower Laguna Madre: Found between Port Isabel and South Padre Island along the Gulf of Mexico's western coast, this narrow saltwater area is located in Nueces, Kenedy, Kleberg, Willacy, and Cameron Counties.
-The waters have plentiful snook, tarpon, mangrove snapper, speckled trout, and redfish.
+The waters have plenty of snook, tarpon, mangrove snapper, speckled trout, and redfish.
 The Laguna Madre is one of the most significant and well-preserved lagoon ecosystems in Texas.

 Things to Know